 Children have a record book which will have samples of their work and reflections on their learning and goals for future learning.
-It is a way for you to keep informed as to their progress across all areas.
+It is a way for you to be informed in their progress across all areas.
 I don't believe reports are times for surprises.
-This book as well as their Maths and science journals will come home each term to enable you to give them specific feedback and suggest areas to focus on.
-I give extensive critical and consructive feedback and expect them to use this information to make modifications to their learning.
-Together with their own reflections, students can set meaningful, achievable goals for their learning.
+This book as well as their Maths and Science journals will come home each term to enable you to give them specific feedback and suggest areas to focus on.
+I give extensive critical and constructive feedback and expect them to use this information to make modifications to their learning.
+All this feedback together with their own reflections, students can set meaningful, achievable goals for their learning.